Augustus1110/Donna-Professional-Portfolio/README.md

 ### Contact Me
 The contact section provides links to connect with Donahi Casas-Silva on LinkedIn and GitHub.
 You can click on the respective icons to visit her profiles.

+### Live Deployment

+You can access the live version of this portfolio at the following URL: [https://augustus1110.github.io/Donna-Professional-Portfolio/](https://augustus1110.github.io/Donna-Professional-Portfolio/)

+Feel free to visit the deployed site to explore the portfolio and interact with its contents.

 ### Screenshots

 ![Portfolio Screenshot](./assets/images/portfolio-screenshot.png)